 The Group bases its impairment calculation on detailed budgets and forecast calculations, which are prepared separately for each of the Group's CGUs to which the individual assets are allocated.
-These budgets and forecast calculations generally cover a period of five years.
+These budgets and forecast calculations cover a period of five years.
 For longer periods, a long-term growth rate is calculated and applied to future cash flows projected after the fifth year.

-Impairment charges are included in profit or loss, except, where applicable, to the extent they reverse gains previously recognized in other comprehensive income.
+Impairment charges are included in profit or loss.
 An impairment loss recognized for goodwill is not reversed.